LeaderPortfolio

 Philanthropy

-Larrea is also involved in philanthropic and ecological initiatives in local communities.
-In 2014, Grupo México faced scrutiny due to a spill at its copper mine in Sonora, Mexico, which contaminated nearby rivers.
-The company agreed to deposit $150 million in a trust to compensate local residents harmed by the spill.
+Larrea is involved in philanthropic and ecological initiatives in local communities.
+In 2014, his company faced scrutiny after a spill at its copper mine in Sonora, Mexico, and agreed to deposit $150 million in a trust to compensate local residents harmed by the spill.

 Career Timeline